amazon-science/auto-rag-eval/README.md

-# Automated Exam Evaluation for Large Language Model
+# Automated Evaluation of Retrieval-Augmented Language Models with Task-Specific Exam Generation

 Goal: For a given knowledge corpus, i-leverage an LLM to generate an multi-choice exam and ii-evaluate variants of RaG systems on this Exam.
 The only thing you need to experiment with this code is a `json` file with your knowledge corpus in the format described bellow.